Arthur Lourié: Into exile

 In 1921 he went on an official visit to Berlin, where he befriended Ferruccio Busoni, and from which he failed to return.
 His works were thereafter proscribed in the USSR.
 In 1922 he settled in Paris, where he became friends with the philosopher Jacques Maritain and was introduced to Igor Stravinsky by Vera Sudeykina.
 Maritain championed his work early on, viewing the young Lourié not only as an important composer, but as a composer with an important capacity to express Catholic theology and philosophy in music.
 Lourié dedicated a number of his works to Maritain, including the Gigue from 4 Pièces Pour Piano (1928).
-From 1924 to 1931 he was one of Stravinsky's most important champions, often becoming part of the Stravinsky household as he wrote articles about his fellow composer and preparing piano reductions of his works.
+From 1924 to 1931, he was one of Stravinsky's most important champions, often becoming part of the Stravinsky household as he wrote articles about his fellow composer and made piano reductions of his works.
 He and the Stravinskys eventually parted company over a feud with Vera, and Stravinsky seldom afterwards mentioned his existence.
 In his works of the Paris years Lourié's early radicalism turns to an astringent form of neoclassicism and Russophile nostalgia; a dialogue with Stravinsky's works of the same period is evident, even to the extent that Stravinsky may have taken ideas from the younger composer: Lourié's A Little Chamber Music (1924) seems to prophesy Stravinsky's Apollon musagète (1927), his Concerto spirituale for chorus, piano and orchestra (1929) the latter's Symphony of Psalms (1930).
-Certainly in his later works Stravinsky adopted Lourié's style of notation with blank space instead of empty bars.
+Certainly, in his later works, Stravinsky adopted Lourié's style of notation with blank space instead of empty bars.
 Lourié also composed two symphonies (No. 1 subtitled Sinfonia dialectica) and an opera, The Feast in a Time of Plague.
 A man of very wide culture, who cultivated the image of a dandy and aesthete, he set poems of Sappho, Pushkin, Heine, Verlaine, Blok, Mayakovsky, Dante, classical Latin and medieval French poets.
 He was also a talented painter.